 Go to tab "Sharpness" (black & white triangles) and set following values - Luminance: 30, Luminance Detail: 50, Color: 30, Color Detail: 50, Color Smoothness: 50, Amount: 20, Radius: 1.0, Detail: 25 and hit OK to apply changes.

-The next step, I added new water lilies.
-Open image “water_lily_png_by_mariasemelevich-d8qe44z” and with Lasso Tool (L) select leaves of water lilies.
-Move it into working document with Move Tool (V).
-To keep the image quality I suggest you convert this piece into Smart Object (right click on layer > Convert to Smart Object or Layer > Smart Objects > Convert to Smart Object).
-Reduce it’s size by using Free Transform Tool (Cmd/Ctrl + T or Edit > Free Transform).
+In the next step, I added new water lilies.
+Open image "water_lily_png_by_mariasemelevich-d8qe44z" and with Lasso Tool (L) select leaves of water lilies.
+Move it into a working document with Move Tool (V).
+To keep the image quality I suggest you convert this piece into Smart Object (right-click on layer > Convert to Smart Object or Layer > Smart Objects > Convert to Smart Object).
+Reduce its size by using Free Transform Tool (Cmd/Ctrl + T or Edit > Free Transform).
 Everything else is to your taste and wishes.
 You can arrange the lilies where you want.
-To make a larger number of lilies duplicate it (Cmd/Ctrl + J or Layer > Duplicate layer or hold Opt/Alt when use Move Tool (V)) and flip it horizontally (Edit > Transform > Flip Horizontal).
+To make a larger number of lilies duplicate it (Cmd/Ctrl + J or Layer > Duplicate layer or hold Opt/Alt when using Move Tool (V)) and flip it horizontally (Edit > Transform > Flip Horizontal).

 Background ready and now we add depth of field.
 You will integrate all layers into one (except model layer) and work with it (Cmd/Ctrl + E, then convert it in Smart Object), or create a merged copy (Cmd/Ctrl + Opt/Alt + Shift + E) and convert it to Smart Object.
 I used the second method, in case you suddenly need to make a change in the overall composition.
 Now the depth of field.
 Go to Filter > Blur > Gaussian Blur and set Radius: 5.5 pixels.